 Each of these 12 pots corresponding to each month in the year accounts for a capacity period and the fixed component is known as the capacity payment fixed sum CPFSc which is known a year in advance.
-At the end of the month during settlement this is converted into the capacity period fixed generation scaling price CPFGSPc.
+After the month has past, during settlement this is converted into the capacity period fixed generation scaling price CPFGSPc.
 This is done by dividing the CPFSc by the sum of all units loss adjusted capacity payments eligible availability CPEALFh multiplied by the fixed capacity weighting factor FCPWFh and multiplied by the units' capacity period generation price factor CPGPFh for each trading period over all trading periods within the capacity period in question according to the equation below.

-$$CPFGSPc = \frac{CPFSc}{\sum{u,kinc} (CPEALFuh \times FCPWFh \times CPGPFuh)}$$
+$$CPFGSPc = \frac{CPFSc}{\sum\limits{u,hinc} (CPEALFuh \times FCPWFh \times CPGPFuh)}$$